Teacher-Venkatesh/lab-jdbc-update-teamcoach/README.md

 ## Progression 1:

-Create a class called as `Main` with main method Create a class called as `Team` with below attributes,
+1. Create a class called as `Team` with below attributes,
 ```
-teamName - String
+	- teamName - String
-coachName - String
+	- coachName - String
 ```
-Include getter and setter method for all the attributes Include a constructor with below arguments,
+2. Include getter and setter method for all the attributes
+3. Include a constructor with below arguments,
-`public Team(teamld,teamName,coachName) `
+ 	- `public Team(teamld,teamName,coachName) `

 ## Progression 2:

-Create a dao-class called as `TeamDAO` with below methods, `public List<Team> getAllTeams()` - Method used to get all the users from the database `public void updateTeamDetails(String teamName,String coachName)` - Method used to update the team's coach details (coach name)
+1. Create a dao-class called as `TeamDAO` with below methods,
+	- `public List<Team> getAllTeams()` - Method used to get all the users from the database
+	- `public void updateTeamDetails(String teamName,String coachName)` - Method used to update the team's coach details (coach name)
-`public static void displayTeams(List<Team> teamList)` - Method used to display the team coach details In DAO classes set the database connection.
+	- `public static void displayTeams(List<Team> teamList)` - Method used to display the team coach details
+2. In DAO classes set the database connection.

 ![1 2](https://user-images.githubusercontent.com/61002120/76416050-5807d380-63c0-11ea-8d52-9e8750e800f9.png)